 Let’s say you already have an LLC in Colorado, your “old” home state.
 Now you move to Texas as a full-time nomad and Texas is your new home state or domicile.
 Since your LLC was organized in one state and has now moved to a new state, you’ll need to register the LLC to do business in your new domicile state.
 To avoid having to deal with a business in two or more states, I suggest you transfer the LLC.

 Transfer an LLC

 There are several ways to handle this, so let’s go over each one.

 The procedure you’ll follow depends on your business goals and the states you are moving out of and into.
 Here are the options and the reasons you might choose each.

 Domesticate Your LLC

 Domesticating an LLC is the name for transferring an LLC from one state to another.
 Be aware this process might not be available in all states.
 If it’s not available, then this isn’t the process for you.
-If the states do allow it, then this is probably the best option for you set yourself up in your new home state.
+If the states do allow it, then this is probably the best option for you to set yourself up in your new home state.

 The following states support domestication in one way or another.
 Please know there are exceptions and it’s important to confirm it’s possible before moving forward.

 This allows you to keep your tax ID number (your EIN), and all bank accounts and maintain your credit rating as an established business.
 Plus, when you domesticate you’ll only have one location to worry about and no extra hassles of filing paperwork in multiple states or maintaining registered agents in different states.

 To register an LLC as a domesticated LLC in your new state, you need to obtain a certificate of good standing from your old state, and then file that paperwork along with articles of domestication with your new state.
 Once that process is complete, you can close the LLC in the previous state.